 - Conduct regular reviews of these practices.

-- Train employees on all company safety protocol.
+- Train employees on all company safety protocols.

 - Communicate frequently with staff about safety expectations.

 - Invest in proper safety equipment.

 - Utilize OSHA’s On-Site Consultation Program for a free assessment of your business’s risks.